Skip to content

 4. Numbers, not adjectives

-When we describe a product we use numbers wherever we can.
-"Ships in 8 to 12 days" not "ships fast."
-"600D Oxford with TPU coating" not "premium waterproof material."
+When we describe gear we use numbers wherever we can.
+"Heats 1L to 96C in 3:40" not "boils fast."
+"Grind retention under 0.2g" not "low retention."
 If we cannot back a claim with a number or a source, we cut it from the page.

 5. What disqualifies a product